-But repairs can be expensive, especially with high inflation and remaining supply chain issues increasing costs.
-Fortunately, by having the right plan you can save some money on your next trip to the auto body shop.
+But repairs can be expensive, especially with high inflation still increasing costs.
+Fortunately, with the right plan, you may save money on your next trip to the auto body shop.

-7 tips to save money on auto body repairs
+7 tips to find cheap auto body repairs

 Auto body repair can be expensive, especially if you want your car to look pristine.
 But you can cut the cost of repairs by playing it smart and knowing what to ask.
 With high prices on top of mind, consider these tips to save money.